Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong

-Explanations have been long sought as a useful tool to help users, not only in understanding AI predictions~\cite{Lee2004Trust}, but also aiding them in calibrating their reliance on these predictions \cite{Bussone2015Role}.
-A thread of work in explainable AI (XAI) attempts to generate useful explanations in various formats~\cite{Wiegreffe2021TeachMT}, such as highlighting~\cite{Schuff2022HumanIO} , feature importance~\cite{Ribeiro2016Lime}, free-text rationales~\cite{Ehsan2018Rationale}, and structured explanations~\cite{Lamm2020QEDAF}.
-As the end goal of explanations is to aid humans in decision-making tasks, several work in XAI literature has focused on human-centered evaluation of explanations~\cite{Sangdeh2021Manipulating}.
-This line of work has reported mixed results on the utility of AI explanations---some work find that explanations can support human-AI decision-making by exceeding both human-alone or AI-alone performance~\cite{Feng2018WhatCA, bowman2022measuring}, whereas some other work find that explanations lead to worse human-AI performance~\cite{Alufaisan2021Does,Bansal2020DoesTW,Ming2021AreHelpful}.
+A thread of work in explainable AI (XAI) attempts to generate useful explanations in various formats~\cite{Wiegreffe2021TeachMT}, such as highlighting~\cite{Schuff2022HumanIO}, feature importance~\cite{Ribeiro2016Lime}, free-text rationales~\cite{Ehsan2018Rationale}, and structured explanations~\cite{Lamm2020QEDAF}.
+As one end goal of explanations is to aid human verification of AI predictions and inform decision-making~\cite{Vasconcelos2022ExplanationsCR,Fok2023Verifiability}, much work in XAI literature has focused on human-centered evaluation of explanations~\cite{Sangdeh2021Manipulating}.

-\citet{Fok2023Verifiability} argue that to facilitate complementary human-AI decision-making, explanations must aid users in verifying the AI prediction to yield truly complementary human-AI performance.
-Explanations targeting verifiability have indeed shown promising avenues in human-AI collaborations~\cite{Feng2018WhatCA, Vasconcelos2022ExplanationsCR, Goyal2023Background}.
 Closest to our work, \citet{Feng2018WhatCA} evaluated human-AI collaborative Quizbowl question answering and compared the effectiveness of showing retrieved passages, highlighting, and showing multiple guesses made by the system.
-This previous work used only a retrieval component, while our new approach allows us to directly compare ChatGPT generated explanations (in the form of free-text rationales) with retrieved passages for aiding claim verification and explore whether natural language explanations and retrieved evidence yield complementary benefits. \citet{Joshi2023AreMR} study free-text explanations in question-answering setting: their rationales do not help users much, especially when the rationales are misleading.
+This previous work used only a retrieval component, while our new approach allows us to directly compare ChatGPT-generated explanations (in the form of free-text rationales) with retrieved passages for aiding claim verification and explore whether natural language explanations and retrieved evidence yield complementary benefits. \citet{Joshi2023AreMR} studied free-text explanations in question-answering setting: their rationales do not help users much, especially when the rationales are misleading.
 In contrast to their work, we \emph{contrast} model-generated explanations with passages retrieved from external sources (Wikipedia).